PoisotLab/ms_networkary_classifiers/README.md

 strong imbalance, PR-AUC is therefore a more stringent test of model performance.

 The same approach is used to evaluate *e.g.* species distribution models (SDMs).
 Indeed, the training and evaluation of SDMs as binary classifiers suffers from the same issue of low prevalence; this is not surprising that the two fields (SDMs and network predictions) would share methods and their attached conceptual issues, as they suffer from data limitations, class imbalance, and the conversion of quantitative prediction into a binary classification.
-In previous work, @Allouche2006AssAcc suggested that $\kappa$ was a better test of model performance than the True Skill Statistic (TSS; which we refer to as Youden's informedness); these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' relationship to prevalence depends on assumptions about bias in the model, and therefore recommend the use of $\kappa$ as a validation of classification performance.
-Although this work offers recommendations about the comparison of models, it doesn't establishes baselines or good practices for training on imbalanced ecological data.
+In previous work, @Allouche2006AssAcc suggested that $\kappa$ was a better test of model performance than the True Skill Statistic (TSS;
+which we refer to as Youden's informedness); these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' relationship to prevalence depends on assumptions about bias in the model, and therefore recommend the use of $\kappa$ as a validation of classification performance.
+Although this work offers recommendations about the comparison of models, it doesn't establishes baselines or good practices for training on imbalanced ecological data. @Steen2021SpaThi show that, when applying spatial thinning (a process that has no analogue in networks), the best approach to train ML-based SDMs varies according to the balancing of the dataset, and the evaluation measures used.
+This suggests that there is no single "recipe" that is guaranteed to give the best model.
 Within the context of networks, there are three specific issues that need to be adressed.
 First, what values of performance measures are we expecting for a classifier that has poor performance?
 This is particularly important as it can evaluate whether low prevalence can lull us into a false sense of predictive accuracy.
 Second, independently of the question of model evaluation, is low prevalence an issue for *training*, and can we remedy it?
 Finally, because the low amount of data on interaction makes a lot of imbalance correction methods [see *e.g.*
 @Branco2015SurPre] hard to apply, which indicators can be optimized with the least amount of positive interaction data?